agentrickard/domain/README.txt

 4.3.8   Redirect Notification

-If issuing a redirect from an invalid domain, print a message to the screen telling the use that they following an outdated link.
+If issuing a redirect from an invalid domain, print a message to the screen telling the user that he following an outdated link.
 This is useful for cases where you have migrated a site or its content onto Domain Access.

 By default this behavior is turned on.
 It will not appear if Wildcard